 Employee experience begins the moment a candidate accepts a role in a company, continuing up until they conduct their exit interview.
 This creates a broad range of touchpoints where business leaders can work to create a positive employee experience, enhancing productivity, engagement, and staff loyalty.

-Read on to discover how you can craft the employee experience to build teams and departments of A-players who are committed to seeing your organisation succeed.
+Read on to discover how you can craft a people strategy focused on employee experience.
+Learn how to build teams and departments of A-players who are committed to seeing your organisation succeed.

 What is employee experience?

 The employee experience, sometimes referred to as EX, relates to the broad range of interactions and touchpoints that help define how an employee feels about their time with the company.
 It can be measured throughout every stage of the employee lifecycle, from their onboarding experience and sense of career progression to the interactions they have with colleagues and managers.

 In addition to these interactions, a positive employee experience is also shaped by their workspace and environment, both of which can have a significant impact on employee performance.
 The company’s culture and approach to technology can also help shape stronger employee satisfaction.

 The most effective and successful companies understand the importance of working to craft the best employee experience possible.
 This is achieved through a wide range of processes and incentives, from intrinsic and extrinsic rewards to career development through lateral and vertical promotions.